 - Be aware of other people at drinks stations, and take your turn if there’s a crowd.
 Avoid running out in front of others to take your drink, and only take as much as you need.

 Use the bins provided for empty water bottles – other runners might trip over them if they’re left on the floor.

 - If you have to queue for the toilet during an event, avoid queuing in the path of other runners.
 Remember that at smaller and rural events, toilet facilities might not be provided.

 - Listen carefully to any instructions you’re given by the race marshals and remember to thank them for their help – most marshals are volunteers who have been kind enough to give up their time.

 - If you’re running in a town or city, be aware of the traffic around you as some roads may not be fully closed for the event.

 - Make sure you know the course.
 If marathon and half marathon runners are competing on the same course, one group may need to finish on the left and the other on the right.

-- When you cross the Finish Line of The Vitality Big Half, you’ll be directed through the Finish zone where our team will remove your timing tag and hand over your well-deserved finisher’s medal and goody bag.
+- When you cross the Finish Line you’ll be directed through the Finish zone where our team will remove your timing tag and hand over your well-deserved finisher’s medal and goody bag.

-- After you’ve collected your kitbag, put on some warm clothes and check out The Big Festival!
+- After you’ve collected your kitbag, put on some warm clothes and leave the event.

 - Remember to take all your belongings and litter home with you.